Pelican Lake (Wright County) Map and Sampling

 Due to an increased interest in information about Pelican Lake in Wright County, we have developed a more recent map of the Lake.
 The lake map was developed in 2007 based on work conducted by DNR Wildlife in 1999 and while not totally encompassing all of the contours, it represents a better map than what is currently available (Pelican Lake Depth Map ).

-In 2008 and 2009, the DNR FiN Program (Fishing in the Neighborhood) had removed black crappie (BLC), bluegill (BLG), and largemouth bass (LMB), which were stocked them into lakes within the Twin Cities metropolitan area to help create fishing opportunities for residents and visitors of the Twin Cities metropolitan area.
+In 2008 and 2009, the DNR FiN Program (Fishing in the Neighborhood) had removed black crappie (BLC), bluegill (BLG), and largemouth bass (LMB), which were stocked into lakes within the Twin Cities metropolitan area to help create fishing opportunities for residents and visitors of the Twin Cities metropolitan area.
 For more information on the FiN program click on the following link DNR FiN Program.
 The commercial fisherman has only been removing black bullheads (BLB) since 1981.

 Fish removed from Pelican Lake (Wright County) by DNR and Commercial Fishermen